ChrstphrHll/npc_gen/students/Myddin Hastos.md

 # Myddin Hastos
 ---
 ### Description
-- Half-Elf Rouge from Beleriand
+- Half-Elf Rouge from Magmus Centerhold
 - 2nd year Protection student in Elkenval
-- short wavy blonde hair that's put up, Brown eyes, and Dark Brown skin
+- long straight brunette hair that's put up, Brown eyes, and Dark Brown skin
 - Is Challenging and Disorganized, and has Patience as their ideal

 ### Organizations